Nanchang International Sport Center

 The Nanchang International Sports Center is a multi-purpose sports complex in Honggutan District, Nanchang, Jiangxi, China.
-Built for the 7th National City Games (2011), it spans 21 hectares and includes a 60,000-seat stadium, an indoor arena, a natatorium, and tennis courts.
-Known locally as the "Water Drop Stadium" for its shimmering, droplet-shaped design, it is surrounded by 75,000 m^{2} of artificial lakes and 87,000 m^{2} of green space.
+Built for the 7th National City Games (2011), it spans 21 ha and includes a 60,000-seat stadium, an indoor arena, a natatorium, and tennis courts.
+Known locally as the "Water Drop Stadium" for its shimmering, droplet-shaped design, it is surrounded by 75,000 m2 of artificial lakes and 87,000 m2 of green space.

-Design and architecture

-The stadium's design draws inspiration from water droplets, with a curved silver façade made of metal and glass.
-Key features include: